-Ensure compliance with market rules that must be observed by employees that are likely to hold inside information on the company; access to inside information can lead to punishable market abuse, and in particular to insider trading by taking advantage of this information for one's own benefit or by communicating it to relatives or third parties.
+PROVIDING TRUE, ACCURATE AND FAIR INFORMATION TO OUR SHAREHOLDERS, INVESTORS, LENDERS AS WELL AS TO THE PUBLIC AND PREVENTING INSIDER TRADING market abuse, and in particular to insider trading by taking advantage of this information for one's own benefit or by communicating it to relatives or third parties.
 Insider trading is the purchase or sale of a company's securities (e.g. shares), or other similar transactions (exercise of options etc.), by a person with knowledge of sensitive information that is likely to influence the value of these securities and not yet made public.